-These are on top of existing Analytics tools, which should help in your search marketing analysis of website users and their behaviour.
+These are on top of existing Analytics tools, which should help in your search marketing analysis of website users and their behaviour (decent web hosting services can also help you with analysis).
 With Google continuing to improve the accuracy of user-level data and enabling more options for insights and targeting, the future is looking good for website owners.

 01. User-focused reporting

 The standard reporting dashboard has been adapted, allowing user metrics to be at the forefront when reviewing users’ behaviour, as well as their journey to converting.
 This is a welcome shift from the historical focus on just sessions.
 Go to Admin > Property Settings > Enable Users in Reporting.

 02. Audiences in reporting

 We now have the option to create audiences within Google Analytics and publish them to our analytics reports.
 This enables you to set audiences as a primary and explore their behaviour and performance across different segments over time (keep your findings safe in secure cloud storage).

 Previously you were only able to activate audiences and publish them on Google platforms such as AdWords and DoubleClick.
 Being able to monitor the interactions of audience groups that matter to your business will provide insights and trends that you can actively take advantage of.
 Enable Demographics and Interests > Create Audiences > Publish.

 Lifetime Metrics and Dimensions enables marketers to isolate user behaviour down to the session level.
 This allows you to view the lifetime metrics and dimensions at the individual user level (based on the lifetime of their cookie).